xyzjge/midi-band/README.md

-Midi Band allows you to create songs using Java Sound Midi support.
+Midi Band allows you to create songs using the Java Sound Midi support.

-Midi Band user interface uses the XYZ game engine.

 It supports, among others features: